thenoseman/vim_config/README.markdown

 ## [Supertab](http://github.com/ervandew/supertab)
 Smart text [completion](http://vimdoc.sourceforge.net/htmldoc/insert.html#ins-completion) (eg. OmniComplete) configured to use the `ctrl-space` (<C-space>) key combo instead of `tab` which snipmate uses.
 I tried to make it as smart as possible.
 It first tries Omni-Completion and then falls back to local file complete.
-*Soon:* Try auto-completion based on the current `tags`.
-Doesn't work at the moment.

 ## [Surround.vim](http://github.com/tpope/vim-surround)
 Easily surround text with brackets, quotes or what have you.